mrcool7387/PythonTemplate/README.md

 # Python Template

+> [!IMPORTANT]
+> This is a Template for Python Projects.
+This is not a App.

+> [!WARNING]
-This is a Python project template pre-configured with a robust logging setup, `pyproject.toml` validation, and helper scripts for development.
+> This is a Python project template pre-configured with a robust logging setup, `pyproject.toml` validation, and helper scripts for development.

 ## Important: Configuration